betawave/kodama/README.md

 [^11]: See TODO ~ Mention Idris
 [^12]: See TODO ~ Maybe same as above

+## NOTE: Try Emacs' [`evil-tree-edit`](https://github.com/ethan-leba/tree-edit) for hands-on experience of structure x modal editing!

+If you have a python project under active developmend at hand and you want to experience how structure editing compbined with modal editing might feel, have a go with [`evil-tree-edit`](https://github.com/ethan-leba/tree-edit)!
+It is by far not complete or polished but is easy to install and its feature set is advanced enough to get a good impression.
+In this project we aim for a similar interface, but our idea goes beyond `tree-edit` as we suggest that text might not be the best representation for code which remains unchallenged by projects like `tree-edit`, etc.

 ### What's a Kodama?

 A Kodama - originally the name of japanese tree spirits - is a program for interfacing with some kind of tree structure.
 Specifically, a [LANG]-Kodama may be used to work with a [LANG] syntax tree representing a program.
 It may be used to create, destroy, modify and show a particular syntax tree.